Boeing has grounded its 737 Max jets. Here are the kind of disruptions Canadians can expect | CBC News

 "It will be very difficult to accommodate many of those passengers on flights within the timeframe that they desire."

-Mike Doroan, a New Brunswick-based aviation expert, said the challenge to airlines is finding planes to replace their lost fleet.
+Mike Doiron, a New Brunswick-based aviation expert, said the challenge to airlines is finding planes to replace their lost fleet.

 "If they are able to get airplanes, the passengers probably won't even notice anything.
 If they are unable, then that's a whole different kettle of fish.